SOUNDCLOUD BACK ON SOLID GROUND

 SoundCloud, the famous music service whose launch of so many young rap careers spawned its own music genre, upped its global revenue from 2016 to 2017 by more than 80 percent, according to its latest financial reports.
 The company, however, has been troubled recently by financial upheaval.
+From what we have seen, many artists are now choosing social media platforms to buy SoundCloud likes, plays, comments, downloads and more to promote their music and be noticed more now that before.

 The company’s 2017 accounts, recently filed to the UK Companies House and examined by Music Business Worldwide, show more than €90.7 million ($102 million) in revenue that year, up from €50.3 million ($57.8 million) the previous year.
 Subscription revenues grew 89 percent while advertising revenues crept up 53 percent; the company also managed to narrow its annual operating loss by 27 percent.
 Such numbers suggest that SoundCloud has turned things around since the summer of 2017, when it closed multiple offices and had to let go of 173 employees, representing nearly half its workforce — leading to rumors that it might shutter altogether.